ravi72munde/shazam-eink/README.md

 This project is a spinoff of the spotipi-eink project but does not use Spotify (or any streaming service) for showing what's playing.
 It relies on the [Shazamio](https://github.com/shazamio/ShazamIO) project to identify the music playing nearby.
 Even though the reverse-engineered API is free (for now), it's undesirable to record audio and send it to Shazam continuously.
 To avoid this, we first process the audio recording with a locally running ML model ([YAMNet lite](https://www.tensorflow.org/hub/tutorials/yamnet)), which has "Music" as one of the classes.
-Once we have high confidence that there is music playing in the surroundings, we then send the audio recording to Shazam for identifying the song.
+Once we have high confidence that there is music playing in the surrounding, we then send the audio recording to Shazam for identifying the song.

 In my experiments, I've found that a 5-second audio clip was enough for the model to detect music; however, Shazam was more reliable with a 10-second audio recording.
-The model runs fine on the Pi Zero using the tflite-runtime.
+The model runs perfectly on the Pi Zero using the `tflite-runtime`.

 Once the song is identified, its information is displayed on a 4", 5.7", or 7.3" e-ink display.
 Most of the work for displaying content is derived from [Spotipi-eink](https://github.com/Gabbajoe/spotipi-eink), including many of the instructions listed here.